espruino/EspruinoDocs/devices/Relays.md

 | IN1     | Control for Output 1 ( 0 = on, 1 = off) |
 | IN2     | Control for Output 2 ( 0 = on, 1 = off) |
 | VCC     | 5V input |

+**Note:** IN1 and IN2 must be connected to 5v tolerant pins on your Espruino board (pins not marked with `3.3v` on the pinout diagram).
+If you must use a non 5v tolerant pin, you can sometimes remove a jumper from the relay and power the relay from 5v while powering the optoisolator from 3.3v - however this will depend on your relay module.

 ### 3x1 pin srip